preemptive/dasho-samples/android/DebuggingOnAndroid/README.md

 This sample is preconfigured with both debug enabled and debugging checks and responses.

 The `DebugEnabledCheck` was placed on an internal method, `someApplicationLogic()`, called by the `MainActivity` class during startup.
-This method returns a boolean value that will be `true` if the application allows debugging.
+This method returns a boolean value that will be `true` if the application appears to be debuggable.
 The value from that method is returned by the static `MainActivity.isInitialized()` method that is used as the source for the `DebugEnabledResponse`.

 The `DebugEnabledResponse` was placed on the `findRnd()` method used when calculating the random number.